May Manifesto: Consequences

 The revelation that the formerly pro-Bulgarian patriotic IMRO officially sanctioned such a separatist document caused uproar in its ranks as well as the Bulgarian government.
-It was first published in Dimitar Vlahov's communist-inspired rag Federation Balcanique.
+It was first published in Dimitar Vlahov's communist-inspired magazine Federation Balcanique and later in Arseni Yovkov's newspaper Ilinden.
 The IMRO officially rejected its support of the document and its leaders even denied endorsing it.
 This did not spare them from the wrath of the Bulgarian government and the communists.
 In August 1924, IMRO chief Todor Alexandrov was assassinated.
 IMRO came under the leadership of Ivan Mihailov, who became a powerful figure in Bulgarian politics.
 While IMRO's leadership was quick to ascribe Alexandrov's murder to the communists and even quicker to organise a revenge action against the immediate perpetrators, there is some doubt that Mihailov himself might have been responsible for the murder.
 The result of the murder was further strife within the organisation and several high-profile murders, including those of Petar Chaulev in Milan and ultimately Protogetov himself.
-The IMRO led by Mihailov took actions against the former left-wing assassinating Todor Panitsa in Vienna in 1924.
-Dimo Hadjidimov, Georgi Skrizhovski, Alexander Bujnov, Chudomir Kantardjiev and many others were killed in the events on 1925.
-As for Dimitar Vlahov, together with the survivors of Ivan Mihailov's purge, formed the IMRO (United) in 1925; a socialist offshoot which took the official communist line.
-Although it supported Macedonian independence it drew little popular support.
+The IMRO led by Mihailov took actions against the left-wing assassinating ca. 35 activists, including Dimo Hadzhidimov and other members of the former Serres group, during the so-called Gorna Dzhumaya events from September 1924.
+Additionally Georgi Skrizhovski was killed in February 1925 and finally Todor Panitsa in Vienna in May 1925.
+As for Dimitar Vlahov, together with the survivors of Ivan Mihailov's purge, formed the IMRO (United) in 1925; a socialist offshoot which took the official communist line and supported Macedonian independence and after the 1934 Resolution of the Comintern which was made with the help of IMRO (United), they proclaimed Macedonian nationalism as their main cause.
+Meanwhile, in 1928 Mihailov proposed a new plan calling for unification of Macedonia region into a single state, that would be independent from Bulgaria, but should be with prevailing ethnic Bulgarian element.
+However the new state would to be supranational and cantonized, something as "Switzerland on the Balkans".
+Nevertheless, the IMRO was suppressed by the Bulgarian army after the 1934 Military coup.